-Amy has nearly 20 years experience tutoring math and teaching freshman at the University level.
+Amy has over 20 years experience tutoring math students in middle and high school courses,as well asfas teaching at courses at the University level.

 I love tutoring because I get to teach math.
 As a teacher, I am so focused on lesson prep, grading and classroom management that I don't get to see the light bulb go off in a room full of faces.
 As a tutor, I get to work with students, build relationships and make sure they really understand the math.
 Many of my regular students have stayed in touch with me.
 I love seeing the 'ah ha' moment as well as building more personal relationships.